srviest/SoloLa/README.rst

     in Proc. of the 16th International Society for Music Information Retrieval Conference (ISMIR), 2015.

 ..
 [10] Florian Krebs, Sebastian Böck and Gerhard Widmer,
-	*An Efficient State Space Model for Joint Tempo and Meter Tracking, in Proc. of the 16th International Society for Music Information Retrieval Conference (ISMIR), 2015.
+	*An Efficient State Space Model for Joint Tempo and Meter Tracking*, in Proc. of the 16th International Society for Music Information Retrieval Conference (ISMIR), 2015.

 ..
 [11] Florian Krebs, Sebastian Böck and Gerhard Widmer,
-    *Rhythmic Pattern Modeling for Beat and Downbeat Tracking in Musical Audio, in Proc. of the 14th International Society for Music Information Retrieval Conference (ISMIR), 2013.
+    *Rhythmic Pattern Modeling for Beat and Downbeat Tracking in Musical Audio*, in Proc. of the 14th International Society for Music Information Retrieval Conference (ISMIR), 2013.